GEO Optimization Tool for Your Website: How to Get Into ChatGPT, Alice, and DeepSeek Responses

 | ChatGPT | Broad knowledge base, knows international brands well, uses web search |

-| Alice (YandexGPT) | Relies on Russian-language sources and the Yandex ecosystem |
+| Alice AI | Standalone Yandex AI assistant — Russian-language audience, Yandex ecosystem |

-| DeepSeek | Strong in technical topics, growing popularity in Russia |
+| DeepSeek | Strong in technical topics, growing rapidly in Russia and globally |

-| Gemini | Integrated with Google Search, knows current data well |
+| Gemini | Deep Google integration, strong on current data and web grounding |

-| Perplexity | Always searches the web, shows sources, values fresh content |
+| Perplexity | Always searches the web, shows sources prominently, values fresh content |

-| Claude | Cautious in recommendations, values expert content |
+| Claude | Cautious in recommendations, values expert and well-sourced content |

-| Grok | Integrated with X (Twitter), real-time data |
+| Grok | Integrated with X (Twitter), real-time social data |

 7 Factors That Influence Appearing in AI Responses